 Consider getting help from a reputable credit counselor.

 Many companies and public service organizations offer assistance to individuals in creating a budget and learning to manage money, including debt, often for free or at a low cost.
 Under the Credit Repair Organization Act, companies and service organizations are required to explain the total cost of the service, timeframes to see results, a written contract of the services you will receive, and your right to cancel service without charge within three days.
-The Federal Trade Commission (FTC) offers tips on how to find and choose a credit counselor.

 Also, be on guard against companies that promise to settle your debts or erase a bad credit history if you pay a big fee upfront.
 These are usually scams to steal your money and perhaps valuable information like your Social Security number, without delivering on their promises.

 Know your rights if a debt collector contacts you.

 Debt collectors have rules they must follow under the Fair Debt Collection Practices Act, such as providing you with a debt validation notice stating the amount you owe and the creditor's name.
 Debt collectors are also limited on when and how often they can contact you.

 Content courtesy of the Federal Deposit Insurance Corporation.